Amazon.co.uk Widgets

 macOS System Settings, Touch ID, Apple Watch

-macOS Version and security from malware
+Different versions of macOS and security from malware

 Signed system volumes and System Integrity Protection